($543) Cost to ship a car from Knoxville, TN to Columbus, OH

 The time of the year

-The time of year and weather conditions in Knoxville and Columbus play a major role in determining car shipping rates.
+Seasonal demand and weather conditions in both Knoxville and Columbus can impact car shipping prices.

 Best months to move into Knoxville are September, May and October as weather during are considered pleasant.
 Winters are generally much cooler and less stable, with occasional small amounts of snow.